 - Ensure that the selected foam product(s) meet applicable requirements (such as Mil-Spec, Underwriters Laboratories (UL), or Factory Mutual compliance).
 These organizations audit manufacturers to ensure compliance with their standards.

-Where two or more foam products meet applicable performance requirements, the foam with the best environmental performance should be selected.
+Where two or more foam products meet applicable performance requirements, the foam with the best environmental performance may be considered for use.
 Alternatives currently available as replacement products for legacy AFFF include products discussed in the following sections.

 126.96.36.199 Fluorine-Free Foams (F3)

 Most foam manufacturers now produce Class B F3s.
 Performance of these foams should be evaluated carefully as future purchasing decisions are made.
 As of September 2019, F3s are not yet approved for use on Class B fires at federal- and FAA-regulated facilities that require Mil-Spec–compliant AFFF.
-But a mandate within the FAA Reauthorization Act of 2018 (enacted October 5, 2018) directs the FAA to stop requiring the use of fluorinated foam no later than 3 years from the date of enactment (October 4, 2021), so F3 use is anticipated at FAA-regulated facilities in the near future.
+But a mandate within the FAA Reauthorization Act of 2018 (enacted October 5, 2018) directs the FAA to stop requiring the use of fluorinated foam no later than 3 years from the date of enactment (October 4, 2021), so F3 use is anticipated at FAA-regulated facilities in the near future (FAA 2018).